feathersjs/feathers/docs/guides/basics/schemas.md

 # Schemas and resolvers

-In Feathers, schemas and resolvers allow you to define, validate and secure your data model and types.
+In Feathers, schemas and resolvers allow us to define, validate and secure our data model and types.

 <img style="margin: 2em;" src="/img/professor-bird-server.svg" alt="Professor bird at work">

+As we've briefly seen in the [previous chapter about hooks](./hooks.md), schema validators and resolvers are used with hooks to modify data in the hook context.
 Similar to how Feathers services are transport independent, schemas and resolvers are database independent.
 It comes in two main parts:

-- [Schema](../../api/schema/schema.md) - Uses [JSON schema](https://json-schema.org/) to define a data model.
-This allows us to:
+- [TypeBox](../../api/schema//typebox.md) or [JSON schema](../../api/schema//schema.md) to define a schema.
+This allows us to do things like:
   - Ensure data is valid and always in the right format
   - Automatically get up to date TypeScript types from schema definitions
   - Create a typed client that can be used in React, Vue etc. apps
   - Automatically generate API documentation
-  - Validate query string queries and convert them to the right type
+  - Validate query string queries and convert them to the correct type
 - [Resolvers](../../api/schema/resolvers.md) - Resolve schema properties based on a context (usually the [hook context](./hooks.md)).
 This can be used for many different things like:
   - Populating associations
   - Securing queries and e.g. limiting requests to the logged in user